 Indian Cricket team captain Virat Kohli Net Worth in 2022 is estimated as $ 125 Million (Approx) Virat Kohli made his debut for the senior national side against India in 2008.
 His performance soon made him a regular in the squad and earned him a spot in the 2011 ICC World Cup.
 The same year he made his Test debut.
 The next year he was appointed the vice-captain of the ODI team and in 2014, he was given the Test captaincy following Dhoni’s retirement from Tests.
 In 2017, Dhoni stepped down from the position of the ODI captain, and Virat was passed on the baton.

-With numerous awards and records to his name, combined with consistent great performances has surely put Virat Kohli in the league of one of the best batsman specially in the limited over cricket.
+With numerous awards and records to his name, combined with consistently great performances has surely put Virat Kohli in the league of one of the best batsmen specially in the limited over cricket.

 Virat Kohli Biography

 |Full Name||Virat Kohli|

 Feet Inches:- 5’9″

 |Personal Life Info|

 |Star Sign/Zodiac Sign||Scorpio|